 He is the author of Wisdom: Life Lessons from the World's Wisest and Richest Man, published in 2018 by Lampion Press which examines the book of Proverbs as a usable tool for modern culture.
 For more, see www.wisdomthebook.com.

 Allen received his B.A. in Communications in 1986 from Oral Roberts University in Tulsa, Oklahoma.
 He is married to the former Laurie Deitz of Fairfax, Virginia.
-They have five grown children and one grandchild.
+They have five grown children and two grandchildren.

 Fidelis operates in partnership with Sextons Creek Consulting founder Bill Smith, who served as chief political and policy advisor for Vice President-elect Mike Pence for 16 years.
 Smith served as chief-of-staff to Governor Mike Pence in the Governor's Office.
 In that capacity, he oversaw the Governor's policy and political operations.
 Prior to his service in the Governor's office, Bill served as chief-of-staff for Congressman Mike Pence.